saucelabs/sauce-docs/.github/ISSUE_TEMPLATE/doc-error.md

 ---
 name: 📃 Documentation Issue
-about: Create a report to help us improve
+about: Report any inaccurate or missing content in a particular page or section.
+labels: documentation, needs triage,
 ---

 ## 📃 Documentation Issue